 In addition to General Obligation Debt that is supported by local taxes, cities and boroughs may issue debt that is supported by the revenues generated by the project financed through the issuance of debt.
-As of June 30, 2021, approximately \$765.5 million in revenue bonds were outstanding, as shown on Tables 4.7 and 4.8.
+As of June 30, 2022, approximately \$716.6 million in revenue bonds were outstanding, as shown on Tables 4.7 and 4.8.

-2 Fairbanks North Star Borough GO Debt from their 2021 ACFR, all other Municipal data from the State of Alaska, Office of the State Assessor & Alaska Taxable January 2022
+2 Municipal data from the State of Alaska, Office of the State Assessor & 2022 values include certain preliminary estimates where ACFRs are not yet available